-Dartmouth: Early Decision Acceptance Rate – Class of 2024
+Dartmouth Acceptance Rate (Early Decision) – Class of 2027

-There were 23,650 applications submitted for a place in the 2019-20 freshman class, the greatest number in school history.
+There were 28,841 applications submitted for a place in the 2023-24 freshman class, higher than the previous year.
 For perspective, Dartmouth received just over 16,500 applications for a spot in the Class of 2012.
-The Class of 2023 saw an all-time low of 7.9% of applicants admitted.
-This was the third time in the school’s history that the acceptance rate fell into single-digits.
-The highest acceptance rate at Dartmouth in the last decade was 13.5% for the Class of 2012.
+The Class of 2027 Dartmouth acceptance rate was 6%, tied for the lowest total in the school’s history.
+This was the seventh time in the school’s history that the acceptance rate fell into single-digits.

-Dartmouth Admissions – SAT, GPA, and Class Rank
+Dartmouth Admissions – SAT, ACT, and Class Rank

-According to the most recent official statistics available (Class of 2023), the mid-50% SAT range for admitted freshman was 1450-1550; the ACT the range was 32-35.
-The mean SAT was 1501 and the mean ACT was 33.1.
-Ninety-five percent had earned a place in the top 10%.
-More than 500 students admitted into this cohort were either the valedictorian or salutatorian of their high school class.
+According to the most recent statistics available, the median SAT score for enrolled freshmen was 1520; the ACT mean was 33.
+Ninety-four percent of the Class of 2025 had earned a place in the top 10%.
+In a typical year, more than 500 admitted students were either the valedictorian or salutatorian of their high school class.

-- 16% are the first in their family to attend college.
+- 15% of ED admits are the first in their family to attend college.

 Being “Well-Rounded” is Not Enough